janaagaard75/desert-walk-solitaire/README.md

   - Remove the small suits and use the whole card for the number and the suit.
   - Replace J, Q and K with symbols.
 - Splash screen.
-- Rmove the text from the 'confirm restart dialog', so that the game only contains icons.
+- Remove the text from the 'confirm restart dialog', so that the game only contains icons.
 - Remember the game state even when the app has been closed for a long time.
 - A picture of a desert in the background of the cards.
 - Night mode.
+- Consider: Do not register as a card press if the card as been moved too far away from the starting position.

 ## Logo